hammelm/mempeek/README.md

         name[] := array[]
         name[] := function()

-The first line assigns to name an array that contains the elements defined by the expressions within the square brackets.
+The first line assigns an array that contains the elements defined by the expressions within the square brackets to name.
 The second line copies array to name.
 The third line evaluates an array function and assigns the result to name.

 expressions
 -----------